-Do you treasure trees?
-Their sublime fall colors tell us another summer is ending and old man winter is right around the corner.
-While trees provide beauty and shade and enhance your home's landscaping, they can also damage your property when a hurricane, tornado, or winter storm threatens Virginia.
-While homeowners insurance is designed to protect you from costly tree damage, it's smart to do what you can to prevent a claim.
+Do you treasure the trees around your home?
+Their sublime fall colors tell us another summer is ending and old man winter is approaching.
+While trees provide beauty and shade and enhance your home's landscaping, they can damage your property when a hurricane, tornado, or winter storm threatens Virginia.
+While homeowners insurance is designed to protect you from costly tree damage, it's wise to do what you can to prevent a claim.

 A mature oak tree can top out at over 80 feet, weigh in at 20,000 pounds or more, and become a massive threat to your home.
-A tree that size is not something you want dropping on you during a storm!
+A tree that size is not something you want dropping on you during severe weather!
 Hurricanes can produce winds that cause large branches of trees to snap and shallow-rooted trees to topple.
+The weight of ice from a winter storm can result in high crown breakage and trees can also split or lose major limbs.

 Can a house withstand a tree falling on it?